radhofan/FairQuant-Artifact/Fairify/README.md

 # Fairify

+The original repository can be found [here](https://github.com/sumonbis/Fairify).

 This repository contains the source code, benchmark models, and datasets for the paper - **"Fairify: Fairness Verification of Neural Networks"**, appeared in ICSE 2023 at Melbourne, Australia.

-Original repository can be found [here](https://github.com/sumonbis/Fairify)

 ### Authors
 * Sumon Biswas, Carnegie Mellon University (sumonb@cs.cmu.edu)